antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-shared-project-part-2.md

 ## Install nuget

 The setup script in the part 1 of this series has created a empty class library project called `Tasky.Shared.Hosting`. we will add the following nuget packages to that project.
+These nuget packages are essential for all the microservice we are going to create.
+So we will install these in a shared project and add this shared project as a reference in all the services.
+This will we can save some time.

 ```xml
 <PackageReference Include="Volo.Abp.Autofac" Version="5.1.4"/>